 - Research organisations should have clear, transparent and effective procedures for ethics review and governance, and appropriate mechanisms for monitoring the operation of RECs and the decisions they take in relation to ESRC-funded research.

-- The research organisation should also have in place a clear sanctions policy against an individual in instances where an allegation of misconduct is upheld, and must inform the ESRC of sanctions put in place in cases involving individuals who are receiving ESRC funding (see RCUK Policy and guidelines on governance of good research conduct (external website)).
+- The research organisation should also have in place a clear sanctions policy against an individual in instances where an allegation of misconduct is upheld, and must inform the ESRC of any allegations of research misconduct at the stage when a decision is made to undertake an informal inquiry (see RCUK Policy and guidelines on governance of good research conduct).

 - Ethics review should be carried out before any work requiring ethics review is undertaken.

-- Interdisciplinary projects which include medical or health research should follow the Medical Research Council's guidance on the conduct of medical research (external website).
+- Interdisciplinary projects which include medical or health research should follow the Medical Research Council's guidance on the conduct of medical research.

-- Research organisations should have appropriate processes and systems in place to ensure that all ESRC-funded research (including studentships) is conducted in line with the requirements of regulatory and professional bodies, the guidance provided by this Framework for Research Ethics, the ESRC Research Funding Guide, the ESRC Postgraduate Funding Guide, and the RCUK policy and guidelines on the governance of good research conduct (external website).
+- Research organisations should have appropriate processes and systems in place to ensure that all ESRC-funded research (including studentships) is conducted in line with the requirements of regulatory and professional bodies, the guidance provided by this Framework for Research Ethics, the ESRC Research Funding Guide, the ESRC Postgraduate Funding Guide, and the RCUK policy and guidelines on the governance of good research conduct.

 We reserve the right to undertake audits of organisational arrangements to ensure that they are operating to the expectations outlined in this framework.
 Records of REC procedures, minutes of meetings, lists of reviewed proposals and research organisation's monitoring reports should also be made available to ESRC on request.